-In conjunction with these networks of rapid deployment forces, $h\bar{o}$ Shin sought to strengthen the underlying infrastructure of the military, a policy continued by his immediate successors.
+In conjunction with these networks of rapid deployment forces, Shō Shin sought to strengthen the underlying infrastructure of the military, a policy continued by his immediate successors.
 A famous 1509 monument inscription at Urasoe tells of the king's storing weapons there to reduce the need to obtain them from outlying areas.
 It is this inscription that is typically cited in connection with claims that Ryukyu became a society without weapons because of Shō Shin's policies.
 The king also walled in the northern face of Shuri Castle and in 1522 built a road for military use between Shuri and Naha.
 In 1546, Shō Sei extended the network of defensive walls around Shuri Castle and constructed Yarazamori Fortress to defend the entrance into Naha Harbor.
-Shō Shin also established an official to oversee artillery deployment and technology.28 As we will see, the combination of the Yarazamori Fortress and effective cannon served the kingdom very well when an invasion force from Satsuma attempted to enter Naha Harbor in 1609.
+Shō Shin also established an official to oversee artillery deployment and technology.
+As we will see, the combination of the Yarazamori Fortress and effective cannon served the kingdom very well when an invasion force from Satsuma attempted to enter Naha Harbor in 1609.
 It also helped repel major attacks by pirates in 1556 and 1606.

 By the middle of the sixteenth century, Ryukyu's military had reached its full development, and Figure 4 illustrates its basic organization.
 One general point reflected in this diagram is that Shō Shin designed his military reforms in part to focus the kingdom's resources on guarding the central organs of state, namely the port of Naha and Shuri Castle.
 A network of fortresses and roads throughout the Shuri-Naha area supported this military organization.
-Yarazamori Fortress and

-Mie Fortress were on opposite sides of the narrow entrance to Naha Harbor.
+Yarazamori Fortress and Mie Fortress were on opposite sides of the narrow entrance to Naha Harbor.
 An iron chain boom could be drawn between the two castles to close off the entrance to ships.
 Large-bore artillery pieces were concentrated in this area as well.
+Iō Fortress, nearby but further into the harbor, functioned as the main arsenal, distributing weapons to thehiki soldiers as they assembled at their defensive positions.
+Tomi Fortress, deep inside the harbor, was the command and control center.
+The Pearl Road, built explicitly for military purposes, connected these fortresses to each other and to Shuri Castle.